postsaurav/CalendarWorkingDay-CAL/README.md

-# CalendarWorkingDay-CAL
+# CalendarWorkingDay-C/AL
 Example to Calculate Working Days and Non Working Days using Calendar Management in C/AL.

-# Business Central CAL
+# Business Central C/AL
 How to Calculate Working and Non Working Days using Calendar Managment.

 # Developer